jiaohehu/NPreview/DOC-diagram.md

     The default operation is to draw the outline of the rectangle.
-However, if the (filldraw) setting is set to 'fill' or 'filldraw' then an attemp is made to color the entire area using the (fillcolor) settings.
-If the 'filldraw' value is set then the outline of the rectangle is also to be drawn using either black or a designated color specified by the (linecolor) setting.
+However, if the (filldraw) setting is set to 'fill' or 'filldraw' then an attemp is made to color the entire area using the (fill) settings.
+If the 'filldraw' value is set then the outline of the rectangle is also to be drawn using either black or a designated color specified by the (stroke) setting.

     The `rect.parallelgram` will draw/fill a parallelgram.
 The overall width and height of the parallelgram is set in accordance with the (rectw) and